-The previous year’s harvests had failed and in the winter of 1620 half of the pilgrims had starved to death.
-Luckily for the rest, members of the local Wampanoag tribe taught the Pilgrims how to grow corn, beans, and squash (the Three Sisters); catch fish and collect seafood.
+The previous year’s harvests had failed and in the winter of 1620 half of the Pilgrims had starved to death.
+Luckily for the rest, members of the local Wampanoag tribe taught the Pilgrims how to grow corn, beans, and squash (the Three Sisters); as well as how to catch fish and collect seafood.

-Ever since 1621, Thanksgiving has been nationwide celebrated.
-In 1863, President Abraham Lincoln officially fixed the celebration on the last Thursday of November, thus becoming a national holiday.
+Ever since 1621, Thanksgiving has been celebrated nationwide.
+In 1863, President Abraham Lincoln officially set the celebration on the last Thursday of November, thus making it a national holiday.

-Although today the morality of the facts is questioned, because a slavery past is hidden with a beautiful story about goodness, the important thing is that the tradition that remains today is a family celebration as important as Christmas, and in some cases even more important!
-It is a day to feel grateful and share delicious dishes with your loved ones.
+Although today the morality of the facts is questioned, because past riddled with slavery is hidden beneath the beautiful story about goodness, the important thing is that the tradition that remains today is a family celebration as important as Christmas, and in some cases even more important!
+It’s a day to feel grateful and share delicious dishes with your loved ones.

 THANKSGIVING IN SPAIN AND THE REST OF THE WORLD

-Thanksgiving means sitting around a table full of food, it is the day when you eat the most in the United States.
-On the menu, the roast turkey must be present with cranberry sauce, mashed potatoes, and green beans.
+Thanksgiving means sitting around a table full of food, and it’s the day when you eat the most in the United States.
+On the menu: roast turkey that must be present with cranberry sauce, mashed potatoes, and green beans.
 OMG really… why don’t we celebrate this in Spain too?

-But Thanksgiving, on the other hand, it is celebrated in very few homes in Spain.
-Maybe globalization makes this tradition settle in our country someday.
-Of course, the concept is very noble: to sit down to dinner with family and friends and thank for the people and the good things that you have in your lives.
+But Thanksgiving, on the other hand, is celebrated in very few homes in Spain.
+Maybe globalization will make this tradition stick in our country someday.
+Of course, the concept is very noble: to sit down to dinner with family and friends and be thankful for the people and the good things that you have in your lives.

-In Canada, Thanksgiving is also an important date, but it is celebrated the second Monday in October.
-It is a day to give thanks regardless of religion or provenance.
+In Canada, Thanksgiving is also an important date, but it’s celebrated the second Monday in October.
+It’s a day to give thanks regardless of religion or provenance.

 Germany also celebrates its own harvest party.
-It is called “Erntedank” and takes place on the first Sunday of October.
-It is popular to have a stew of meat and vegetables.
+It’s called “Erntedank” and takes place on the first Sunday of October.
+It’s popular to have a stew of meat and vegetables.
 Although the origin of the festivity is not known exactly, it has religious connotations and churches are decorated with fruits.

-Thanksgiving Day in Japan is celebrated on November 23 and is a national holiday.
+Thanksgiving Day in Japan is celebrated on November 23 and it’s a national holiday.
 It has its origin in a festival of cereal harvest.
-At present, companies close and thanks to the workers for doing a good job and commemorate the effort and wealth that this generates.
+Currently, companies close and thanks to the workers for doing a good job and commemorate the effort and wealth that they generates.